-1. Wrap a few tomatoes in newspaper or brown paper.
+1. Wrap a few green tomatoes in newspaper or brown paper.
 Place them in a convenient location where kids can easily unwrap and check them daily.
 Observe them until they ripen to a bright red, then wash and enjoy in a salad, or on their own at snack time.

 2. Wash fresh fruits and vegetables and place on cotton towels to dry.

-Enjoy the fall harvest with a variety of hands-on activities.
 When possible, extend your harvest theme with a visit to a local farm or garden.
 Kids will love the experience of digging in the earth, picking vegetables, and munching on fresh produce.

 Fall Harvest Thematic Unit

 (using our ABC Method = Activity + Book + Craft)

 A - Activities